Penelopeep/SwitchElementTraveller/README.md

 ## Building
 I don't know why would you want to build it but:
+1. Clone project with <b>git clone https://github.com/Penelopeep/SwitchElementTraveller.git </b>
-1. Download maven from apache website
+2. Download maven from apache website
-2. Open command prompt/powershell in your project folder (Sorry Linux and MacOS users, you'll need to find your own way for this)
+3. Open command prompt/powershell in your project folder (Sorry Linux and MacOS users, you'll need to find your own way for this)
-3. Run <b>mvn package</b>
+4. Run <b>mvn package</b>
-4. Now jar file should be in new target folder
+5. Now jar file should be in new target folder

 ### Version
 The plugin is based on plugin template from Grasscutters GitHub.